ckitsoulis/ELDAR/README.md

-## Genome Assembly Quality Metrics Tool (GemQT)
+## ELDAR - Genome Assembly Evaluation Tool

-GEMQT stands for Genome assEMbly Quality metrics Tool.
-The corresponding python script evaluates genome/draft assemblies by computing basic metrics.
-The current script includes options for computation of additional metrics alongside to common N50, total assembly size, fragments number etc. The results are saved in a CSV file while plots as HTML (report.html).
+ELDAR is a simple evalution tool for genome assemblies which computes basic metrics.
+The current script includes options for the computation of additional metrics alongside to common ones: i) N50, ii) total assembly size, iii) fragments number etc. The results are saved in a CSV file while interactive plots of cumulative length distribution as HTML (report.html).
+Recently, it was added the option to retrieve a sorted version (descending order) of FASTA file, based on fragments' length.

 ### Arguments